jcjorel/ec2-spot-converter/README.md

 ### Update CloudWatch Alarms referring the converted Instance Id

-As the tool creates a new instance (so with a new instance id), by default, all existing CloudWatch alarms, that refer to the original converted instance Id, become stale as pointing on a terminated instance Id.
+As the tool creates a new instance (so with a new instance id), by default, all existing CloudWatch alarms, that refer to the original converted instance Id, become stale because pointing on a metric associated to a terminated instance Id.

 This behavior can be changed by specifying that these CloudWatch alarms must be updated with the new Instance Id as part of the conversion.